go-godo/godo/README.md

     Start("main.go", In{"cmd/app"})

-Godo tracks the pid of the `Start` async function to restart an application gracefully.
+Godo tracks the process ID of started processes to restart the app gracefully.

 ### Inside